-For an injury or cramp or other acute medical incident which occurs in the course of a bout and which is properly attested by the delegate of the FIE Medical Commission or, in his absence, by the doctor on duty, the Referee will allow a break in the fight lasting no longer than 5 minutes.
-This break should be timed from the point when the delegate of the FIE Medical commission or, in his absence, the doctor gave his opinion and be strictly reserved for the requisite treatment.
-If the delegate of the FIE Medical Commission or, in his absence, the doctor on duty considers, before or at the end of the 5 minute break, that the fencer is incapable of continuing the fight, he will decide that the fencer should retire (individual events) and/or be replaced, if possible (team events) (cf. 0.99.6.a/b).
+1. For a sport trauma/injury or cramp or other acute medical incident which occurs in the course of a bout and which is properly attested by the delegate of the FIE Medical Commission or, in his absence, by the doctor on duty, the Referee will allow a break in the fight lasting no longer than 5 minutes.
+Only the doctor and/or medical provider on duty can determine the length of time of treatment required when a medical time-out is granted.
+This break should be timed from the point when the delegate of the FIE Medical commission or, in his absence, the doctor gave his opinion.
+This break should be strictly reserved for the requisite treatment.
+If the delegate of the FIE Medical Commission or, in his absence, the doctor or at the end of the 5 minute break, that the fencer is incapable of continuing the fight, he will decide that the fencer should retire (individual events) and/or be replaced, if possible (team events) (cf. o.99.6.a/b).

-All breaks for injury or cramp must be noted on the score-sheet for the bout, the pool or the match.
+All breaks for a sport trauma, cramp, or an acute medical incident must be noted on the scoresheet for the bout, the pool or the match.

-- 2 During the remainder of the same day, a fencer cannot be allowed a further break unless as a result of a different injury or cramp or acute medical incident. - 3 Should a fencer demand a break which is deemed by the delegate of the Medical Commission or, in his absence, by the doctor on duty to be unjustified, the Referee will penalise that fencer as specified in Articles t.158-162, t.166, t.170.

-- 4 In team events a fencer judged unable to continue the bout by the delegate of the FIE Medical Commission or, in his absence, by the doctor on duty may, nevertheless, on the advice of the same delegate of the FIE Medical Commission/doctor, fight in subsequent matches on the same day. - 5 The Directoire Technique may modify the order of bouts in a pool in order to ensure the efficient running of the competition (cf. o.71.1).
+- 2. During the remainder of the same day, a fencer cannot be allowed a further break unless as a result of a different injury or cramp or acute medical incident. - 3.
+Should a fencer demand a break which is deemed by the delegate of the Medical Commission or, in his absence, by the doctor on duty to be unjustified, the Referee will penalise that fencer as specified in Articles t.158-162, t.166, t.170. - 4.
+In team events a fencer judged unable to continue the bout by the delegate of the FIE Medical Commission or, in his absence, by the doctor on duty may, nevertheless, on the advice of the same delegate of the FIE Medical Commission/doctor, fight in subsequent matches on the same day. - 5.
+The Directoire Technique may modify the order of bouts in a pool in order to ensure the efficient running of the competition (cf. o.71.1).